rigbone1/incredible-machine/README.md

 - A 16x2 LCD screen to display the game on
 - A button to jump with
 - A potentiometer to activate dark mode

+## Requirements
+A finger to click the button with.
+My condolences to those without fingers.